lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 ## Solution Theory (given problems and proposed solutions)

-This chapter addresses the problems that needed to be solved in order to realize the project and is structured according to the previously mentioned main components of the project: object detection, coordinate transformation, and robotic arm control.
+This chapter addresses solution concept for the problems that needed to be solved in order to realize the project and is structured according to the previously mentioned main components of the project: object detection, coordinate transformation, and robotic arm control.

 ### Object detection
 The first component of the project is the object detection.
 Its purpose is to detect objects in the workspace and determine their relative coordinates and size in the image as well as their orientation in relation to the table.

 To simplify these problems, we decided to use a top-down view of the workspace.
-This means that the camera is positioned above the workspace, so that a linear correlation between the image and the table coordinates emerge.
+This means that the camera is positioned above the workspace, so that a linear correlation between the image and the table coordinates emerges.
+At the early stages of project development the training of a custom object detection model was not intended and it was planned to utilize an existing yolov3 model.

-At this stage of the project the training of a custom object detection model was not intended and it was planned to search for an existing model.
-To detect the orientation of an object relative to the table, we decided to use OpenCV, a python library widely used in computer vision applications which provides a broad array of functions for image processing.
+To detect the orientation of an object relative to the table, we decided to use OpenCV, a python library used in computer vision applications which provides a broad array of functions for image processing.
+The main idea was to determine the contours of the object by converting the image into the HSV color space and applying different filter.
+The contours are then used to calculate the main orientation of the object, using principle component analysis.

 ### Coordinates transition

 Once the objects are detected, the next step is to determine their coordinates in the simulation.